 In 1994, Yutaka allowed 34 hits in 48 2/3 IP, won 4, lost 2 and saved 18 while posting an ERA of 2.40.
 He tied for third in the CL in saves, one behind co-leaders Shingo Takatsu and Hiroshi Ishige.
 Turning 40 in 1995, Ono went 7-5 with 4 saves and a 3.07 ERA while pitching regularly as a starter for the first time in five years.

 The left-hander had a 5-4, 3.93 record in 1996.
 In 1997, Ono went 9-6 with a 2.85 ERA and led the CL in ERA at age 41/42, edging out Masahiro Yamamoto for his second ERA title.
 He made his 10th and final All-Star team.
+He was the first pitcher over 40 to start a NPB All-Star Game; it would be 18 years before Hiroki Kuroda became the second.
 On April 30, he shut out the Chunichi Dragons; at age 41 years, 8 months, he was the oldest CL pitcher to whitewash an opponent.
 Only Tadashi Wakabayashi had been older when throwing a shutout in NPB annals.
 Ono went 3-2 with a 2.91 ERA in 13 games in 1998 and then retired.

 In 707 games for Hiroshima, Ono had a record of 148-100 with 138 saves and a 2.90 ERA.
 Through 2006, he was 7th in NPB history in saves, 10th in games pitched and 30th in ERA.

 After retiring as a player, Ono was the pitching coach for Hiroshima for one year, then became a broadcaster for NHK.
 He returned to coaching with the Japanese national team, working the 2004 Olympics, 2007 Asian Championship and 2008 Olympics.